cheapscate7/chuck-norris-generator/README.md

 to get favourites to work, you must run `yarn start` in the `mock` directory.
 If you have foreman installed you can run `foreman start` to get both the frontend and the mock server running (<http://ddollar.github.io/foreman>)

+You can see some of my initial sketches in `/designs`